avocado-framework/avocado/docs/source/Introduction.rst

 An `extensive set of slides about avocado
 <https://docs.google.com/presentation/d/1PLyOcmoYooWGAe-rS2gtjmrZ0B9J22FbfpNlQY8fIUE>`__,
 including details about its architecture, main features and status is available in google-drive.
-Mindmap from workshop (2015) demonstraing features on examples available `here <https://www.mindmeister.com/504616310>`__.
+Mindmap from workshop (2015) demonstrating features on examples available `here <https://www.mindmeister.com/504616310>`__.